ChrstphrHll/npc_gen/students/Gabrila Retra.md

 ---
 ### Description
 - 3rd year Dwarf Druid in Treskal
-- frizzy black hair that's a tousled bed head, Amber eyes, and Fair skin
+- shoulder length straight dark red hair that's well kept, Amber eyes, and Fair skin
 - Is Intrepid and Reactive, and has Contributing as their ideal

 ### Organizations